staudenmeir/eloquent-has-many-deep/README.md

 }
 ```

-You can use `null` placeholders for the default keys:
+You can use `null` placeholders for default keys:

 ```php
 class Country extends Model